DeeDoubleYouKay/pages/README.md

-# homepage-template
+# pages
-Simple html/css website template.
+Collection of pages templates.